-The Order of the Dragon adopted as its effigy the agonising Dragon upside down on itself with a cross in the middle.
-It wished to indicate the victory of Catholic orthodoxy over heresy and evil and the defeat of the infidels and heretics that was to take place shortly thereafter.
-Its members wore the emblem around their necks in the form of a pendant and wore on their armour a long scarlet tunic and a green cloak (symbolising the skin of the Dragon and its bloody belly) fastened by a buckle.
-The Order’s authentic insignia are now on display in the Ehemals Staatiche Museum in Berlin and the Bayeriches Nationalmuseum in Munich.
+With an almost entirely religious purpose, that of defending the Church from the Hussite heretics, and against the backdrop of several wars for possession of Bosnia, with the help of a large part of the Hungarian nobility, led by the Garai and Celje families, Sigismund I of Luxembourg and his second wife, Queen Barbara von Cilli, created on 12 (perhaps 13) December 1408, most likely at Viglas Castle, the Order of the Upside-Down Dragon.
+However, the date of the Order’s foundation is still a matter of debate.
+Some historians credit the date to 1 December 1387, others to 1418.
+The Order of the Dragon adopted as its emblem the agonising dragon overturned on itself with a cross in the centre.
+This was intended to signify the victory of Catholic orthodoxy over heresy and evil and the defeat of infidels and heretics that would soon follow.
+Its members wore the emblem around their necks as a pendant and wore a long scarlet tunic and a green cloak (symbolising the dragon’s skin and its bloody belly) fastened with a buckle over their armour.
+The authentic insignia of the Order are now on display at the Ehemals Staatiche Museum in Berlin and the Bayeriches Nationalmuseum in Munich.

 The German name for this order was ‘Drachenordens’ and in Latin ‘Societatis draconistrarum or draconistarum’.